opendatamesh-initiative/odm-specification-dpdescriptor/DEVELOPMENT.md

 improve legibility, fix editorial errors, clear up ambiguity, and improve examples

-Editorial changes are welcome as PR and can be merged into the specification by a [Committer](#) without a formal process.
+Editorial changes are welcome as PR and can be merged into the specification by a [DPDS Maintainer](GOVERNANCE.md#maintainers) without a formal process.

 ## Specification Changes
 Specification changes  _do_ meaningfully change the interpretation of the specification.

-Small specification changes are welcome as PR and can be merged into the specification by a [Committer](#) without a formal process.
+Small specification changes are welcome as PR and can be merged into the specification by a [DPDS Maintainer](GOVERNANCE.md#maintainers) without a formal process.

 Bigger specification changes require a more formal process.
 This type of contribution must follow a formal RFC (Request For Comments) process led by a *[champion](#RFC-Champions)* through a series of *stages* intended to improve *visibility*,